-A media partner commits to a substantial package of coverage to promote the competitions and follow the progress of the winning businesses.
+A media partner commits to coverage to promote our business competitions and follow the progress of the winning businesses.
 They get to be heard as the strongest media voice supporting UK entrepreneurs with real tangible funding help.